 Tape Around Large Obstructions

-Turn on the Light Source
+Turn on a Light Source

 Apply the Painter's Tape